mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --stream

   It will receive the stream from STDIN and create the file in the disk before start processing.
-Since v0.12.7-1, accepts NO_DELETE, NO_STREAM_AND_NO_DELETE and TRADITIONAL which is the default value and used if no parameter is given and also NO_STREAM since v0.16.3-1
+Accepts NO_STREAM, NO_DELETE, NO_STREAM_AND_NO_DELETE, UNPACK and TRADITIONAL which is the default value and used if no parameter is given

 .. option:: --metadata-refresh-interval